microsoft/cpp_client_telemetry/private/docs/data-viewer.md

 ## Summary
 Microsoft products require support for data viewing capabilities where we can show the data being uploaded by the 1SDK in a custom viewer.
+A core principle of the viewing capabilities is that we should not modify the data being uploaded by routing it through a proxy or another machine.
+The data being uploaded should be comparable to the data being displayed in the custom viewer.
+This approach allows Microsoft to earn customers trust and guarantee them the highest level of transparency possible.

 Office has implemented this support in DevMain, but the 1SDK does not natively support this.
 As it stands today, consumers of the 1SDK must design and implement this feature on their own, duplicating much of the work.

 ## Problem Space